 To find driving records, you must do a search for their driving history.

 Have you ever needed to find criminal records?
 Was it easy?
-Was your search online or did you have to call the jail? was the information you recieved correct?
+Was your search online or did you have to call the jail?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your feedback may help other people that are in the same situation.